 2. Hall Garden

-Here an interesting variety of Yak hybrids and the False Lily of the Valley as a ground cover.
-A nurse log, which gives nutrients to new plants as they grow, and a nice area to sit on a bench.
+This was the first garden donated to Meerkerk by Harold and Rosalee Hall and includes an interesting variety of Yak hybrids with false lily of the valley as a ground cover.
+A nursery log provides nutrients to new plants as they grow and a nice area to sit.

 3. Ramsey Rock Garden

-You will find lovely compaion conifers in this garden, along with Spirea and a host of small leafed Rhododendrons.
-The smaller leaf takes sun better.
-The rocks add nice accents to a landscape as well.
+Named for its creator Jim Ramsey, you will find lovely companion alpine spruce conifers along with Spirea and a host of small leafed rhododendrons.
+The smaller leaf is sun tolerant.
+The rocks add nice accents to the alpine look.